 The world’s most compact, commercially-ready reactor for Fischer-Tropsch synthesis of hydrocarbons.
 Developed in our laboratory and demonstrated at full scale in the real world, our reactor allows the production of advanced biofuels from large, sustainable carbon sources such as household waste and forest residues.

 The Velocys process

 The Fischer-Tropsch (FT) process is a catalytic chemical reaction that turns synthesis gas (carbon monoxide and hydrogen) into fuels (liquid hydrocarbons, such as diesel or jet fuel).

-By combining our reactor with proven gasification, purification and hydrocracking technologies that have been demonstrated at comercial scale, we can provide an integrated end-to-end process that converts solid wastes, first to synthesis gas and then to liquid transport fuels.
+By combining our reactor with gasification, purification and hydrocracking technologies that have been demonstrated at comercial scale, we can provide an integrated end-to-end process that converts solid wastes, first to synthesis gas and then to liquid transport fuels.

 Making transport more sustainable